diehlpk/diehlpk.github.io/_posts/blog/2016-12-13-literature-collection-en.md

 ---
 A collection of books, which I used during my studies:

+## AI

+* The Age of AI and Our Human Future, Henry Kissinger, Eric Schmidt, and Daniel Huttenlocher, November 2, 2021, Little, Brown and Company, ISBN 0316273804

 ## Continuum mechanics
 * Continuum mechanics and theory of materials.
 P. Haupt.
 Springer.
 2001.
 ISBN 14392674 [link](http://www.springer.com/de/book/9783540431114)